srm038/cfbelo/README.md

 Once we've chosen our set of teams, we are always going to be faced with the problem of how to handle games outside that set.
 This will always be a problem because early in football's history, teams would regularly play high schools, YMCAs, and other athletic groups.
 We could probably safely ignore these games (though I guarantee you those schools still count the wins!).

+#### Notability Standards

+One helpful thing I could do is implement a kind of notability standard.
+This would filter the data to a point of usability without sacrificing historic programs.
+For example, should the [Carlisle Indians](https://en.wikipedia.org/wiki/Carlisle_Indians_football) be included?

+A team must meet one of the following criteria:

+1. Is a current FBS program
+2. Was in the top division of football at some point in history (University Division, Division I, Division I-A)

 ### History

 The NCAA as we know it wasn't founded until 1906 as the IAAUS, almost 40 years after the first football game.